Gala in the kitchen

 Photo Russian Blini or Crapes

-Farshirovanoe – stuffed vegetables, birds, meat, fish and everything that has stuffing inside.
-On the photo, blini farshirovanie or stuffed crapes.
+Фаршированое ( Farshirovanoe ) – stuffed vegetables, birds, meat, fish, and everything that has stuffing inside.
+In the photo, blini farshirovanie or stuffed crapes.

 Examples: Фаршированая рыба (Farshirovanaia riba) – stuffed fish. Фаршированое мясо ( Farshirovanoe miaso) – stuffed meat.